 In many countries, it is actually not legal to have tinted windows, especially the front windows.
 Maybe you got stopped by the police or have a yearly inspection that needs you to remove the window tint.

 After some years, especially if you have a cheaper window film installed, the film will get discolored and look bad.
-You will often notice this by the film is turning to a blue, green, or red color, which is especially visible in the sun.
+You will often notice this by the film turns to a blue, green, or red color, which is especially visible in the sun.

-So let’s get on how actually to remove the film when you decided to remove it.
+So let’s get on how to actually remove the film when you have decided to remove it.

 You can use four different methods to remove the film, and some are better than others.
 However, it is your decision which method feels suitable for you.